balanced-dev/yuzu-docs/docs/definition/dynamicBlocks.md

     It also uses an additional, custom property called `anyOfTypes` to register the sub-block option(s) which rely on the generic schema and will do the rendering
 2.  **The specific schema(s) & markup**:
-    This is basically a block, oddly enough, that doesn't have a it's own specific schema, but does contain markup and can contain styling.
+    This is basically a block, oddly enough, that doesn't have a its own specific schema, but does contain markup and can contain styling.

     What it will also contain is the sub-schema(s) for any variable (`anyOf`) properties in the generic schema, which it relies on.